 Abandoned Shopping Cart Emails and Reactivation Emails: More often, clients pick items from their cart but they never hit the buy button.
 Abandoned shopping cart emails are meant to remind and entice these clients to complete the process.
 Besides, some clients have been dormant over time.
 Reactivation emails are sent to remind them that they are still valuable customers and that you still value them.

 Anniversary Emails: This could be sent during the company's anniversary by giving loyal clients exclusive offers.
-These would mostly result in increased sales, heightened customer loyalty, and build brand awareness.
+These would mostly result in increased sales, heightened customer loyalty, and building brand awareness.

 Newsletters: These are the most widespread type of email campaigns.
-They help give clients important and non-promotional data.
+The email newsletters help give clients important and non-promotional data.
 If well laid out, it helps entities strengthen brand loyalty with clients.